Frequently Asked Questions

-USD students who wish to transfer programs within the same department should consult their department chair.
-Some programs will allow students to change to another graduate program in the same department by submitting a change of status form, with the approval of the faculty.
+USD students who wish to transfer programs within the same department (such as a transfer from the MA in Higher Education Leadership to the MA in Leadership Studies) should consult their department chair.
+Some programs will allow students to change to another graduate program within the same department by submitting a shortened version of the application for admission, with the approval of the faculty.

-Students who wish to transfer to a program in a department different from their current department should contact the Office of Admissions and Outreach at (619) 260-7988.
-Most departments require that transfers from other departments apply following the same deadlines, procedures and requirements as first-time applicants.
+Students who wish to transfer to a program in a department different from their current department (such as a transfer from the MA in Counseling to the MA in Leadership Studies) should contact the Office of Admissions and Outreach at (619) 260-7988.
+Transfers from other departments must apply following the same deadlines, procedures, and requirements as first-time applicants.

 Can I transfer credits from another program?